vvvv/The-Gray-Book/reference/extending/editor-extensions.md

 # Editor Extensions

 Editor extensions allow you to extend the vvvv editor with your own tools.
-Examples of such extensions shipping with vvvv by default, are:
+Examples of such extensions are:

-- The Key & Mouse display
+- The Key & Mouse display (shipping with vvvv)
+- TUIO Simulator & Monitor (install via VL.TUIO.HDE nuget)
+- Desktop Pipette (install via VL.Pipette.HDE nuget)

 Extensions can be entirely patched in vvvv and assigned a shortcut so they can be called by the user at anytime.
 You can find all currently loaded extensions in the main menu under: